Giorgi Latso: Career

-In April 2021 Giorgi Latso is being named an honorary Ambassador of the Los Angeles Philharmonic International Committee.
+In April 2021 Latso was named an honorary Ambassador of the Los Angeles Philharmonic International Committee.
 In 2022 he received International Adjudicator Award 2022 at the Asia Pacific International Arts Festival, Book of Records, in Kuala Lumpur, Malaysia.

+Latso's four-hand arrangement of "The Stars and Stripes Forever" was published in 2023 and is protected by the United States Copyright Office in Washington D.C.

+In 2024 Latso created the Amadeus International Foundation, a nonprofit charitable entity offering an intensive program of master classes, public concerts and audience forums, with the mission to recognize and nurture young and talented pianists.
+He has served as CEO and interim artistic director since founding the organization.

 Influences

 Latso has mentioned the following pianists as having inspired him: "Of those whom I heard on the stage, I'd like to name first of all Maria João Pires.
 Judging by the records, it was Rachmaninoff, Sofronitsky, and Lipatti.
 As to aesthetics, I feel most close to Vladimir Horowitz."